braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/rich_notifications.md

 ### Step 2: Add media

-Add your image, gif, audio, or video file in the **Rich Notification Asset** field in the composer of the message.
+Add your image, GIF, audio, or video file in the **Rich Notification Asset** field in the composer of the message.
 Refer to the [requirements](#requirements) on how to add your content files.

 ![Add Image][4]{: style="max-width:70%;" }